Skip to Main Content

 One of the first steps to getting a federal student loan is to know which types of loans are available to you.
 The U.S. Department of Education offers three main types of federal loans:

-• Direct Subsidized Loans: This type of loan is available to undergraduate students and awarded based on financial need.
+• Direct Subsidized Loans: This type of loan is available to undergraduate students and is awarded based on financial need.

 • Direct Unsubsidized Loans: These loans are available to undergrads and grad students.
 They don’t require proof of financial need.

 • Direct PLUS Loans: These loans are available to parents of undergrads, as well as graduate or professional students.
 The borrower’s credit history is considered for a PLUS Loan.
 Just keep in mind PLUS Loans have higher interest rates than Direct Subsidized or Unsubsidized loans.
-It may be worth it to compare private student loans first, so that you can pick the best one for your situation.
+It may be worth it to compare private student loans first so that you can pick the best one for your situation.

 Before borrowing, make sure you do your research and understand the limits on student loans.